 The Society for Human Resource Management reports that companies with high morale and productivity perform better during recessions.
 You can show your employees you value them.

 Give them flexible hours, training, and new tasks.
 Keep them informed to avoid anxiety.
-People work harder when they feel secure, which can help your business survive tough times.
+People work harder when they feel secure, which directly supports building a recession-resistant business during difficult periods.

 6. Listen to Customers and Adapt Fast

-According to Deloitte Insights, data demonstrates that the firms that react to the first signs of an economic crisis in mid-sweep are 60% more likely to outperform competitors.
-Watch your feedback and customer spending directories on products and services.
+According to Deloitte Insights, data demonstrates that the firms that react to the first signs of an economic crisis are 60% more likely to outperform competitors, a pattern consistently seen in recession-proof industries.
+Watch your feedback and customer spending trends on products and services.

 The Strength of Being Prepared